 Begin by defining the argument and keyword list for your Init method.
-The argument and keyword list defines positional parameters (arguments) accepted by your method, defines any keywords that will be handled directly by your method, and specifies whether keywords not explicitly handled by your method will be passed through to other routines called by your method via IDL's keyword inheritance mechanism.
+The argument and keyword list defines positional parameters (arguments) accepted by your method, defines any keywords that will be handled directly by your method, and specifies

 Because iTool manipulators are invoked by the user's interactive choice of a toolbar item, they generally do not accept any keywords of their own.